pbout/sdp-sp3-SML/README.md

 # Assignment One

-The first coursework assignment on a Simple sml.Machine Language (SML) interpreter.
+The first coursework assignment on a Simple Machine Language (SML) interpreter.

-The aim of this assignment is to give you practice with subclasses, modifying existing code, and the use of reflection.
+The aim of this assignment is to give you practice with:
++ subclasses,
++ understanding and modifying existing code,
++ learning the translation of syntax from Java, and
++ the use of reflection.

 ## The problem